Site Index

 2024 Programme

-Monday 19 February 2024: Evening meeting – What it takes to save NZ’s most threatened orchids from extinction
+Monday 19 February 2024: Evening meeting (also via ZOOM - see above for instructions) – What it takes to save NZ’s most threatened orchids from extinction

 Speaker: Carlos Lehnebach, Curator of Botany, Te Papa, Wellington; Jennifer Alderton-Moss, Plant Conservation Researcher, Wellington City Council; Karin van der Walt, Conservation and Science Advisor - Ōtari Native Botanic Garden.
 We will talk about our research at Ōtari-Wilton’s Bush and Te Papa aimed at saving some of our most threatened orchids from extinction.
 We will cover aspects related to their pollination, seed collection and germination, and the methods we use to isolate and identify their fungal partners, which are indispensable for seed germination.
 We will focus mostly on threatened species found locally, but there will be some examples from orchids further afield (e.g. the Auckland region, Waikato & North-West Nelson).
 Our talk will highlight challenges, successes and the lessons we have learnt while trying to save some of our less studied plant species.